smartinmedia/Net-Core-JS-Encryption-Decryption/README.md

 C# and JS and then encrypt decrypt in any direction, right?
 Unfortunately not.
 I found out that the difficulties lie in the preparation of the key, the "Salt", the "IV", the iterations, etc. Do you get it?
 Exactly, me neither.
 Now, I figured everything out for you and will explain it step by step, so everyone gets peace of mind :)

+Also, I learnt: hashing the user password is of course important before storing it in the database, so that attackers cannot harvest user passwords.
+However, it is really important to minimize the risk of dictionary attacks.
+Scrypt is one of the later hashing technologies and adds complexity by adapting to hardware (and making it harder to be broken by GPUs).

 ## What's the functionality?